FAQ's

 • Lost or damaged personal equipment

-Proof of insurance may be requested during registration.
+Proof of insurance will be requested during registration.
 It is each rider's responsibility to ensure their coverage is adequate and valid for cross-border, endurance-based outdoor activities.

 Border crossings and travel documentation